 3. Two special cases for low-income earners and high-income earners

 I have some good news, and I have some bad news:

 - If you earn less than $37,000 a year, you may have your contributions tax refunded.
-For more information on the Low Income Super Contribution (to be renamed the Low Income Superannuation Tax Offset) see the SuperGuide article Super tax refund for lower-income earners extends beyond June 2017).
+For more information on the Low Income Superannuation Tax Offset (formerly known as the Low Income Super Contribution) see the SuperGuide article Super tax refund for lower-income earners extends beyond June 2017).

 4. Your employer may not agree to salary sacrifice

 Salary sacrificing is a voluntary arrangement between an employee and employer.
 An employer does not have to consent to putting such an arrangement in place for his or her employee.
 If your employer does not consent to such an arrangement then you will not be able to salary sacrifice.
 Even when your employer refuses to allow you to salary sacrifice super contributions, your employer is still required to make compulsory Superannuation Guarantee contributions on your behalf.

-Note: From 1 July 2017, employees in such circumstances may have another option.
-Taking effect from 1 July 2017, all individuals under the age of 75 will be able to claim tax deductions for personal super contributions, subject to the concessional contributions cap, and taking account of previously-made super contributions for a financial year.
-Such a measure will assist Australians who work for employers who don’t accommodate salary sacrificing.
-For the 2016/2017 financial year however, the rules explained in this article continue to apply.
+Note: Since 1 July 2017, employees in such circumstances may have another option.
+All individuals under the age of 75 are able to claim tax deductions for personal super contributions, subject to the concessional contributions cap, and taking account of previously-made super contributions for a financial year.
+Such a measure assists Australians who work for employers who don’t accommodate salary sacrificing.
 For more information on the post-July 2017 change to the tax-deductible contributions rules, see SuperGuide article Employees can now make tax-deductible super contributions (since July 2017).